German Translation Services

 Professional and Specialised Translators

-Business analysts view the demands for German translation services as a business that have grown rapidly in recent years mainly due to some factors such as the social media storm and Germany’s constant rise as a global economic power.
+Business analysts view the demands for German translation services due to the fact that German businesses have grown rapidly in recent years mainly due to some factors such as the social media storm and Germany’s constant rise as a global economic power.
 Last year, our German translators handled a huge project with 260 thousand German words.
 These translators have each of their specialised expertise in different fields.

 DHC Translations is certified to do German translation services as its systems and processes are fully compliant with the UK government.
 Because of this certification, DHC Translations is able to provide translation services on different authenticated documents such as technical, medical and legal documents.